roguh/roguh.github.io/intro_to_cs.equipo.1127/intro_to_cs.md

 Try JavaScript!
 Or C if you want more control over the machine, or Haskell if you want to peek into the future of programming.

 Learning resources are bountiful.
 Ask me if you want advice.

+# I can help you make a GitHub repo so we can work on stuff together